Frequently Asked Questions

 day.
 For Summer sessions, Drop is available only until 5PM on the

-Friday before the session starts.
+Friday before the summer term starts.

 How can I get an unofficial transcript?
 (Answer)